gnembon/fabric-carpet/docs/scarpet/language/LoopsAndHigherOrderFunctions.md

 ### `encode_b64(string)`, `decode_b64(string)`

-Encode or decode a string from b64, throwing an exception if it's invalid
+Encode or decode a string from b64, throwing a `b64_error` exception if it's invalid

 ### `encode_json(value)`, `decode_json(string)`

-Encodes a value as a json string, and decodes a json string as a valid value, again throwing an exception if it doesn't parse properly
+Encodes a value as a json string, and decodes a json string as a valid value, throwing a `json_error` exception if it doesn't parse properly